Types

 Pointers and Arrays in C

-Sometimes, these ideas get conflated in C. After all:
+Sometimes, pointers and arrays get conflated in C. After all:

 e1[e2] is the same as *(e1 + e2)